 Today’s workforce is increasingly global and decentralized.
 For many companies, the remote work necessitated by the COVID-19 pandemic is here to stay.
-According to projections from Gartner, nearly 50% of employees will continue to work remotely post-COVID-19.
+According to Gartner projections, nearly half of employees will continue to work remotely post-COVID-19.

 “Fostering startups' ability to create a U.S. business entity is the gateway to our lifelong journey with companies.
 Our entire all-in-one platform allows companies to grow their business from anywhere in the world, and with employees no matter where they live.
 Along with our partners, we are creating the decentralized architecture that is fueling the future of work.” - Mark Milastsivy, CEO & Founder, Firstbase

 After just two and a half years in business, Firstbase has incorporated more than 15,000 businesses across more than 185 countries in 40+ industries.
 Internal research conducted by us at Firstbase showcases that companies using our platform save an average of 55 hours.

 How?
 Instead of double data entry, Firstbase companies only need to input data once during incorporation.
 Then the system securely transfers that data across all Firstbase Loop partners.
 Firstbase is a one-stop-shop for entrepreneurs that saves them the time and effort of incorporating with a lawyer, incorporating on their own, manually onboarding a banking partner, and more.

 Marc Wesselink co-founded Venturerock (Amsterdam, Netherlands) in 2018 based on his decades-long expertise in building businesses and investing in startups.
 After founding 12 of his own companies and investing in 150 startups via Venturerock, Wesselink understands that starting a company requires a marathon mindset, especially in those critical early years.